kevinbretscher/Longpia/README.md

 ## A simple & modular nextflow pipeline for assembly and assesment of long-read only bacterial genomes.

 ### Introduction
 LONGpia was developed as a simple and modular nextflow pipeline that can work on HPCs.
-Longpia aims to provide a best-practice workflow for assembling bacterial genomes.
+Longpia aims to provide a best-practice workflow for assembling bacterial genomes from Nanopore R10.4.1 longread data.

-## Pipeline overview and step
+## Pipeline overview and steps

 ### Reads QC and filtering